 Saone and Rhone are in the mid and south of France and can take you from the Cote d’Azur to Paris or vice versa.

 The Canal du Midi runs along the south of France.
-It’s so small, the ships usually only hold 24 or less passengers and are called hotel barges.
+It's so small, the ships usually only hold 24 or fewer passengers and are called hotel barges.

 Douro River in Porto